Beanie Wells: Freshman season

 During Wells's freshman year, he shared carries with Antonio Pittman, had a solid freshman year, and was a big part of the 2006 Buckeyes.
-The highlight of his freshman year came in the Ohio State–Michigan game where he broke a 52-yard run for a touchdown that put the Buckeyes ahead for the rest of the game.
+In his collegiate debut, he had ten carries for 50 rushing yards and a touchdown against Northern Illinois.
+The highlight of his freshman year came in the Ohio State–Michigan game where he broke a 52-yard run for a touchdown that put the Buckeyes ahead of the Wolverines for the rest of the game.

 Freshman statistics

 Sophomore season

-With Antonio Pittman going into the NFL Draft, Wells became the starting running back and started every game in his sophomore year for Ohio State.
-Wells rushed for 222 yards in the annual rivalry game against Michigan, the second most rushing yards by an Ohio State running back against Michigan.
+With Antonio Pittman going into the NFL draft, Wells became the starting running back and started every game in his sophomore year for Ohio State.
+On October 20, Wells had 21 carries for 221 rushing yards and one rushing touchdown in a victory over Michigan State.
+On November 17, Wells rushed for 222 yards in the annual rivalry game against Michigan, the second most rushing yards by an Ohio State running back against Michigan.
+He led the Big Ten Conference in rushing attempts with 274 in the 2007 season.

 Sophomore statistics

 Junior season

 Wells rushed 13 carries for 111 yards and a touchdown in his first game against the Youngstown State Penguins on August 30, 2008.
 He also suffered a foot injury.
-After missing three games, he returned to the starting lineup September 27, 2008, against Minnesota, where he rushed for 105 yards on 14 carries.
+After missing three games, he returned to the starting lineup September 27, 2008, against Minnesota, where he rushed for 106 yards on 14 carries.
 He then followed that performance up with a 22 carry, 168 yard effort against Wisconsin, which included a 33-yard touchdown on the game's first possession and a 54-yard run to start the second half.
-In the November 15 game against Illinois, Wells leaped over an Illini defender, images of which were re-broadcast widely.
+In the November 15 game against Illinois, Wells leaped over an Illini defender.